 Misc papers: user manuals, warranty card, cartridge adverts, etc.

 If the cartridges play the same games than those of the similar consoles, they use a smaller format.
-Like all other similar cartridges manufactued in asia, they contain a printed circuit board probably hand soldered considering the very poor quality of the soldering job.
+Like most other similar cartridges manufactued in Asia, their hand soldered circuit board show the poor quality of the soldering job.

 Road Race, the car racing game